orca-zhang/ecache/README_en.md

 - As I mentioned in the C++ version of the performance profiler [several levels of performance optimization](https://github.com/ez8-co/ezpp#性能优化的几个层次), consider at only one level is not good.
 - The Third Level says, 'Nothing is faster than nothing' (similar to Occam's razor), you should not come up with optimization if you can remove it.
 - For example, some library want to reduce GC by allocating large block of memory, but provides `[]byte` value storage, which means that it must need extra serialization and copy.
-- If the serialized part can be reused in the protocol layer that `ZeroCopy` can be achieved is OK, but things go contrary to one's wishes, and the `orcache` storage pointer directly so that omit the extra cost.
+- If the serialized part can be reused in the protocol layer that `ZeroCopy` can be achieved is OK, but things go contrary to one's wishes, and the `ecache` storage pointer directly so that omit the extra cost.
 - What I want to express is that GC optimization is really important, but more that it should be combined with the scene, and extra loss of client-end also needs to be considered, instead of claiming gc-free, the result is not that way.
 - The violent aesthetics I advocate is minimalism, the defect rate is proportional to the amount of code, complex things will be eliminated sooner or later, and `KISS` is the true king.
-- `orcache` has only less than 300 lines in total, and if the bug rate of thousand lines is fixed, there aren't many bugs in it.
+- `ecache` has only less than 300 lines in total, and if the bug rate of thousand lines is fixed, there aren't many bugs in it.

 ## FAQ
 > Q: Can an instance store multiple kind of objects?